open-source-labs/OverVue/README.md

 - Removing ghost image when dragging HTML elements
 - Highlight active HTML element when selected/updating
 - Remove duplicate imports and account for nested components in Vuetensils import statement
+- HTML elements list occasionally does not render properly after component is dragged

 <br/>